LisaPhan3010/LisaPhan3010.github.io/_posts/2023-9-5-AzumaRotation-ProjectA1-FusingEndogenousPICHGenewithmNeon-09-05-2023.md

 - Centrifuge on table top centrifuge, take out the extra ethanool with pipette
 - Let it dry for 30 min
 - Add 200 uL of (RNase and EB buffer), incubate at 37C overnight

+**Genomic PCR**
+- Dilute primers 1:10
+- Prepare a tube of master mix:
++ Long Amp Tag MM: 10 uL
++ Reverse primer: 1uL
++ Forward primer: 1uL
++ H2O: 6uL each tube

+- Add 18 uL of master mix to each PCR tube for total 20uL with 2uL DNA template
+- Vortex and centrifuge
+- Place into PCR machine and choose the program
++ 94C for 1min
++ 94C 30s
++ 57C 1min
++ 65C 4min
++ Repeat the previous steps 30 cycles
++ 65C 75min
++ 4C

+**Run Gel**
+- Use all 20uL with 3uL of 6X dye